-Australia's aged care sector has faced numerous inquiries into the quality of care over the last decade (e.g., The Oakden Report, 1).
-The most prominent example, the 2018-2021 Royal Commission into Aged Care Quality and Safety (2), estimated that one in three residents in residential aged care facilities (RACFs) experienced substandard care.
-The Australian CareTrack Aged study, published in 2024, found that only just over half (53.2%) of care delivered in RACFs was in line with evidence.(3) Other investigations have highlighted the overuse of physical restraints and anti-psychotic medications,(4) inappropriate or missed care,(5, 6) understaffing and other staffing issues including high turnover, and poor training and communication.(7) In public inquiries, inadequate quality of care has been repeatedly linked to issues in the organisational culture of RACFs and providers.(1, 8, 9)
+Protected by copyright, including for uses related to text and data mining, Australia's aged care sector has faced numerous inquiries into the quality of care over the last decade (eg, The Oakden Report, 1).
+The most prominent example, the 2018-2021 Royal Commission into Aged Care Quality and Safety, 2 estimated and Safety, 2 estimated and Safety, 2 estimated and Safety, 2 estimated and Safety, 3 estimated and Safety, 2 estimated and Safety, 3 estimated and 3 that one in three residents in residential aged care facilities (RACFs) experienced substandard care.
+The Australian CareTrack Aged study, published in 2024, found that only just over half (53.2%) of care delivered in RACFs was in line with evidence.
+Other investigations have highlighted the overuse of physical restraints and antipsychotic medications,4 inappropriate or missed care, o understaffing and other staffing issues including high turnover, and poor training and communication.
+In public inquiries, inadequate quality of care has been repeatedly linked to issues in the organisational culture of RACFs and providers.
+189